Youri Regeer

-Youri Pieter Regeer (born 18 August 2003) is a Dutch professional footballer who plays as a right-back or midfielder for club Ajax.
+Youri Pieter Regeer (born 18 August 2003) is a Dutch professional footballer who plays as a right-back or midfielder for club Werder Bremen on loan from Ajax.

 Club career

 Early career and Ajax

 Regeer played youth football for SV Zandvoort and Rijnsburgse Boys before joining the academy of ADO Den Haag in 2015.
 In 2017, he moved to the Ajax youth setup.
 He made his professional debut for the reserve team, Jong Ajax, in the Eerste Divisie during the 2019–20 season.
 Regeer developed into a key player for Jong Ajax over the next few seasons, becoming one of the team captains and amassing 91 appearances and 6 goals for the side.

 Regeer made his competitive first-team debut for Ajax on 15 December 2021, starting in a KNVB Cup match against BVV Barendrecht under manager Erik ten Hag.
 He scored his first senior goal later that season in the KNVB Cup semi-final against AZ Alkmaar on 3 March 2022.
 He made his Eredivisie debut on 30 April 2022 against PEC Zwolle.
 Despite being part of the squad that won the Eredivisie title in 2021–22, his first-team opportunities remained limited, totaling 8 appearances and 1 goal over two seasons.